salaivv/modifier-stack-manager/README.md

 3. Copy the code in `testing.py` to the Text Editor in `testing.blend`.
 4. As you make changes to the code, press the _Run Script_ ▶️ button in the Text Editor to build and reinstall the addon.

-_NOTE: If you have the addon previously installed from the [Extensions Platform](https://extensions.blender.org/add-ons/modifer-stack-manager/), temporarily uninstall it during development._
+NOTE: If you have the addon previously installed from the [Extensions Platform](https://extensions.blender.org/add-ons/modifer-stack-manager/), temporarily uninstall it during development.

+## Limitations

+Currently the sync between the active modifier on the list and the stack is one way only.
+That is, when you click on a modifier on the list, it makes the corresposing modifier on the stack active.
+But this does not work the other way around.